 The Chief of Police is Scott Taylor.
-The Whitesboro Police Department is composed of the Chief, one (1) Patrol Sergeant, Donald Russell and five (5) Patrol Officers.
+The Whitesboro Police Department is composed of the Chief, one (1) Patrol Lieutenant, Jimmy Leverett and six (6) Patrol Officers.

 The Department is staffed by a full-time, 24-hour, emergency dispatch communications section that includes five (5) full time communications officers.
 These officers are responsible for all 911 calls for Police, Fire and Emergency Medical Service (EMS).
 Other responsibilities include dispatching those calls that require the aide of the Collinsville, Sadler, Sherwood Shores and Gordonville Fire Departments and EMS dispatching to the entire West Grayson County area.